unlock-protocol/unlock/unlock-protocol-com/blog/what-is-sign-in-with-ethereum.md

 For more information on implementing Sign-In with Ethereum, visit the [official documentation](https://docs.unlock-protocol.com/unlock/developers/sign-in-with-ethereum).

 _This blog post is a guest post from Iniubong Obonguko.
-Inuibong is a frontend web developer & technical writer.
+Iniubong is a frontend web developer & technical writer.
 You can read his blog [here](https://blog.iniubongobonguko.com/)._